Ali2500/BURST-benchmark/ANNOTATION_FORMAT.md

     ...
 ```

 The `segmentations` field is a list with one entry per annotated video frame.
-Each list element is a dict with track IDs as keys and encoded masks as values
+Each list element is a dict with track IDs as keys and encoded masks and other attributes as values

 ```
 segmentations: